Buyla inscription

 The Buyla inscription is a 9-word, 56-character inscription written in the Greek alphabet but in a non-Greek language.
 It is found on a golden buckled bowl or cup which is among the pieces of the Treasure of Nagyszentmiklós which are now in the Kunsthistorisches Museum in Vienna.
 The bowl is 12 cm in diameter and weighs 212 g, and has a handle or buckle, perhaps for hanging on a belt.
 The inscription is found around the outside of a circular design in the middle of the bowl.
 In the place where the inscription begins and ends, there is a cross.
 The inscription reads: ΒΟΥΗΛΑ·ΖΟΑΠΑΝ·ΤΕϹΗ·ΔΥΓΕΤΟΙΓΗ·ΒΟΥΤΑΟΥΛ·ΖΩΑΠΑΝ·ΤΑΓΡΟΓΗ·ΗΤΖΙΓΗ·ΤΑΙϹΗ.

-Prevailing opinion is that the language of the text is a Turkic language, and several translations have been proposed, but it has not been deciphered and the exact classification of the language has been a subject of debate.
+The prevailing opinion is that the language of the text is the West Old Turkic (and thus distinct from both Old Turkic and the ancestor of the modern-day Common Turkic languages), and several translations have been proposed, but it has not been deciphered and the exact classification of the language has been a subject of debate.
 Vilhelm Thomsen translated the inscription: "Boila zoapan finished this bowl [this drinking cup], which Boutaoul zoapan made suitable for hanging up."
 Nikola Mavrodinov translated it: "Bouila zoapan made this cup; Boutaul Zoapan made this cup suitable for drinking from."
 Gyula Németh translated it: "Boila chaban's bowl, which was made to his order; Boutaoul had a buckle made for it, and this is his bowl."
 Paul Lazăr Tonciulescu translated it: "Jupan Buila [has] all rights, jupan Butaul [has the right of] entering [in] all towns.

 Description

 The treasure of Nagyszentmiklós

 The treasure of Nagyszentmiklós, of which the bowl is a part, consists of 23 decorated gold vessels weighing around 10 kg.
-It was found in 1799 on the banks of the Aranca river, near Nagyszentmiklós (today Sânnicolau Mare in Timiș County, Romania), in the region of Avar settlement in the Carpathian Basin.
-It was also attributed to the lower Danube Bulgars, but the current view is that the treasure is of Avar origin and closely related to the Avar culture.
+It was found in 1799 on the banks of the Aranca river, near Nagyszentmiklós (today Sânnicolau Mare in Timiș County, Romania), in the region of Pannonian Avars settlement in the Carpathian Basin.
+It was also attributed to the lower Danube Bulgars, and Pechenegs (generally not accepted), but the current view is that the treasure is most probably of Avar origin and closely related to the Avar culture.

 The objects were made by specialized craftsmen in the 7th and 8th centuries and were hoarded by local lords.
 The treasure was last "used" and buried in the second half of the 8th century or perhaps in the early 9th century.

 Some of the vessels bear runiform inscriptions.
 Similar characters can be found on a bone needlecase excavated in the Late Avar cemetery of Szarvas (in Békés County, Hungary) and dated to the second half of the 8th century.
 Based on this evidence, some scholars proposed a similar date for the Nagyszentmiklós inscriptions.

 The inscription

 The Buyla inscription is engraved in Greek letters on the inner bottom of a round buckled bowl (no. 21 in József Hampel's list), on a flat ring surrounding a lavishly decorated disk.

-The inscription has the following text, easily readable, and uses a 'C'-shaped glyph for sigma:
+The inscription has the following text, easily readable, and uses a C-shaped glyph for sigma: